 Your other option is searching through component distributor websites for the right components for your PCB.
 If you’re working with a very large distributor, you’ll be able to search and compare a large number of components, and even find truly equivalent components.
 Some component websites offer features like an IC equivalent locator and similar tools that can be very useful.

 While these tools can provide some quick solutions in a pinch, but you might be confined to searching only through the components that the company distributes.
-The most time consuming task is jotting down information for the components you need and manually searching through your components library for these parts.
+The most time consuming task is jotting down information for the components you need and manually searching through your components for these .

 Other component libraries leave you feeling like you’re stuck with a card catalog